 This might be a significant change.
 But shaving off almost all the hair at the bottom, leaving the top long and swept to one side, can transform a little guy.

 A style like this requires some help, depending on your boy’s hair type.
 It might need a little styling gel for special occasions.
 Take a look at this rock star:

 The Final Cut

 The first haircut is a milestone in your child’s life.
 Whether it happens at eight months or three years, it’s a moment to remember.

 Choose a haircut that suits your fun-loving toddler’s personality.
 Don’t limit yourself to what everyone else is doing.
 Look around and take inspiration.

-And whatever you do — don’t forget to keep a lock of that precious baby hair.
+And whatever you do, don’t forget to keep a lock of that precious baby hair.
 You can put it in a scrapbook, a trinket box, or a locket.
-That’s a keepsake moms always treasure.
+That sweet, soft hair is a keepsake moms always treasure.